ALL PROCEEDS FROM CD AND DOWNLOAD SALES WILL BE DONATED TO MUSICIANS IN NEED UNTIL FURTHER NOTICE

 TRASH TALK: There is a region of north central Mississippi known as the "Hill Country," just east of the much more famous Delta region.
 A haunting, droning, and sometimes incredibly funky style of blues grew out of the Hill Country (artists like Junior Kimbrough and R.L.
 Burnside are key), and "Trash Talk" is my blend of that style and the slick funk commonly used in TV show themes from the '70s (think "Sanford & Son" and "Rockford Files").
 Jason, the drummer on the album, plays some delightfully swampy grooves inspired by bands like The Meters.

-FOLK SONG: Written while the 2016 presidential election returns were coming in (but before any results had been reported), this song was inspired by all the Americans who had been expressing genuine but wildly different passions and concerns about the future direction of the country.
-To reflect the chaotic disintegration of meaningful political discourse that had occurred during the campaign, the piano solo deliberately evolves into "free" playing with no clear harmony or rhythm.
+FOLK SONG: I wrote this song on election night in 2016 instead of following the presidential election returns on TV.
+It was inspired by the genuine but wildly different passions and concerns that Americans had in 2016 about the future direction of the country.
+Obviously those passions and concerns have only become more acute and divisive over the past four years.
+To reflect the chaotic disintegration of meaningful political debate, the song includes a piano solo that deliberately evolves into "free" playing with no clear harmony or rhythm.
 It then ends with an improvised solo piano interlude and a reprise of the original melody.
-If you like the solo piano interlude on "Folk Song," check out the Connemara album.
+If you like the solo piano interlude on "Folk Song," check out my solo piano album "Connemara."

 SPIRIT & SOLIDARITY: Brian Blade & The Fellowship Band is one of my favorite jazz small groups of the past 20 years, and they were the headliner at the 2016 Rootabaga Jazz Festival in Galesburg, Illinois.
 During the amazing concert, Brian commented that he felt a sense of "spirit and solidarity" from the small, close-knit jazz community in Galesburg.
 The next morning I woke up with the main melody of this song in my head.